datachomp/datachomp.com/_posts/2018-02-03-execute-a-lateral.md

 Now, I know if you're a modern developer and doing stuff like kafka, boltdb, redis, or whatever, you might be asking yourself "what is a join? is that when you add more latency to a cluster by spinning up more nodes?" and you would be wise to ask yourself that.
 However, I'm talking about relational database joins so feel free to just close the tab.

 The request was pretty simple on the surface - "Someone in marketing wants to know the first rating associated with our burrito sales".
 Cool.
-So, being a SQL dinogator, I instantly went to a CTE to accomplish this:
+Being a SQL dinogator, I instantly went to a CTE to accomplish this:
 ```
 WITH oldest_rating AS (
     SELECT id, burrito_id, rating